videlais/Unofficial-Ink-Cookbook/Chapter2/index.md

 Ink is designed to produce text-based projects.
 Inky, the editor covered in this book, is focused on writing text-heavy projects.
 It works best with projects that have choices and outcomes, and has been designed around handling how to connect what a user sees with how they interact with the game.

 That does not mean Ink has not been used in other, more graphical projects. *Heaven’s Vault* (2019), a game written in Ink and using the Unity game engine, was created by Inkle Studios, the inventor and maintainers of Ink.
-They integrate a story-rich game with animations, 3D models, and large worlds.
+They integrated a story-rich game with animations, 3D models, and large worlds.
 Yet, its basis is in Ink itself, and their dialogue system, a central part of the game, is run directly from Ink.

 ## Inky Editor